How To Cope With Unrequited Love

 They Already Have A Partner

-It could be that the person you love is already married or in a committed relationship.
+It could be that the person you love is already married or in a couple.
 If you know that the other person is happy with their spouse or partner, then it may be best to put any ideas of a romantic relationship with them out of your mind.
-Moving forward with them would likely negatively impact their current relationship.
+Moving forward with them would likely negatively impact their current relationship and, if they have children, their family.
+Even if you believe that their current relationship is lacking in something like passion (which can be seen in cases of those who have transitioned to companionate love) pursuing them would almost always be inappropriate.
 This type of behavior can be disrespectful, and it could cause long-term harm to all parties involved.
 If this is the unrequited love quandary that faces you, then it can be both appropriate and wise to withdraw gracefully.

 Their Sexual Orientation Means They Aren't Attracted To You

 Sometimes situations may arise where you have strong romantic feelings for someone, but realize you are not of a gender to which they are attracted romantically.
-If this is the case, you should not try to pressure or persuade them into having feelings for you.
-A person’s sexuality is not up for debate; attempting to coerce them into a relationship when they are not attracted to you could be disrespectful of their identity.
+In that instance, you should not try to pressure or persuade them into having feelings for you.
+A person’s sexuality is not up for debate; attempting to order or coerce them into a relationship when they are not attracted to you could be disrespectful of their identity.

 On occasion, you might have romantic feelings for someone who is either too young or too old for you.
 This problem might not be insurmountable, depending on how big the age gap is; if you are both old enough to give consent to have a relationship, then you may still be able to pursue a relationship with them.

 However, there are some age differences so great that it is unlikely to work out in the long term, even if they eventually agree to date you.
-People from different generations often have different values and priorities; their idea of what to do for fun and their goals for life may not be the same as yours.
+People who are many years apart in age or from different generations often have different values and priorities; their idea of what to do for fun and their goals for life may not be the same as yours.
 There can be exceptions, but it’s often better to look for someone closer to your age.

 They Don’t Feel The Same Way

 Sometimes, there may not be a particular reason why a person does not return your feelings of love.
+They may not be able to put this reason into words, or at least not in a way you can fully accept.
 Just as you may not be able to control your feelings of love for them, they may not be able to force feelings of love for you, even if they want to.
 In some cases, you may not be on the same page with the person you care for, or you may have an idea of them in your mind that differs from who they are in reality.
+This can often be true if you and this person are strangers or don’t know each other very well.

 How To Move On From Unrequited Love